CODARcode/Chimbuko/README.md

 * Set the TAU_MAKEFILE to the Makefile that matches your TAU configuration, located in /path/to/tau/$arch/lib/Makefile.tau-*

 #### MongoDB ####
-* You need to install MongoDB (https://docs.mongodb.com/v3.4/installation) on your machine for the visualization component.
+* You need to install MongoDB (https://docs.mongodb.com/v3.4/installation) on your machine for the visualization offline data management.

+#### NodeJS ####
+* You need to install NodeJS (https://www.npmjs.com/package/anaconda/tutorial) on your machine for the visualization back end.

 Installation
 -------------